Magdalena (character)

-The Magdalena is a fictional superheroine created by Joe Benitez, David Wohl and Malachy Coney for Top Cow Productions.
+The Magdalena is a superheroine created by Joe Benitez, David Wohl, and Malachy Coney for Top Cow Productions.
+The character is based on the Biblical character of Mary Magdalene, and the theory of the bloodline resulting from Mary's marriage to Jesus Christ, from which according to the storyline, the Magdalena is descended.

+Each Magdalena wields the Spear of Destiny (Holy Lance), the spear that pierced the side of Jesus.

 Publication history

 The Magdalena first appeared in The Darkness #15 (June 1998) and only appeared in two brief series.
 The Magdalena has been featured in The Darkness, Witchblade, Tomb Raider, and Vampirella, and in its own series of twelve issues from April 2010 to April 2011.